tan-duong/blueprints/packages/botics-cli/docs/quick-start/getting-started.md

 ```
 To see what Ignite CLI can do for you:
   cd MyIgniteProject
-  ignite
+  botics
 ```

 ## Attaching to Existing Projects

-If you already have an existing project on the go, you can make it enable ignite support by typing `ignite attach` in the project directory.
-This creates a `ignite` directory with a file called `ignite.json` and an empty `plugins` directory (with a `.gitkeep` to play nice with `git`).
+If you already have an existing project on the go, you can make it enable botics support by typing `botics attach` in the project directory.
+This creates a `botics` directory with a file called `botics.json` and an empty `plugins` directory (with a `.gitkeep` to play nice with `git`).

-You're now ready to start using ignite plugins!
+You're now ready to start using botics plugins!

 This works great for: